Medical device registration in Vietnam

 IVD Test Kit

-Upon receipt of the classification result, class A medical device registration applications must be uploaded to the local department of health via online portal https://dmec.moh.gov.vn/.
+Upon determining the classification, class A and B medical device registration applications must be uploaded to the local department of health via online portal https://dmec.moh.gov.vn/.
 Upon approval a Notification of Applicable Standard will be issued.
 This has a lifetime validity.

-All class B, C and D medical device registration applications must be submitted to the DMEC via the online portal.
-Upon approval a Circulation Registration Certificate (Product license) will be issued.
-This has a validity of 5 years.
-Please note that at the time of writing (February 2021) registration applications for classes B, C and D medical device are not currently being evaluated and are being queued in order of evaluation by the MOH’s officers.
-The product license of class B, C, D will be fully implemented from 01st Jan 2022.
+All class C and D medical device registration applications must be submitted to the DMEC via the online portal.
+Upon approval, a Circulation Registration Certificate (Product license) will be issued.
+The circulation registration certificate (product license) do not have expiration date/validity.
+The product license of class C, D will be fully implemented from 1st Jan 2023.

-The filing of applications for medical device product registrations shall follow the guidelines under Decree 36/2016/ND-CP, Decree 169/2018/ND-CP and Decree 03/2020/NĐ-CP.
+The filing of applications for medical device product registrations shall follow the guidelines under Decree 98/2021/ND-CP.
 Once the necessary documentation has been uploaded according to the product’s classification and group, the registrant can process the payment at the same time.

 What documents are required to register medical devices in Vietnam?